-470 4.5.2 Sodankylä
+4.5.2 Sodankylä

-For Sodankylä in Northern Finland (see location in Fig. 9 a-d), we explore circulation types 12, 1, 4, 5 (Fig. 9), which are distinct and well represent variety of large-scale flow patterns at this location.
-The different choice of flow patterns compared to for Utqiaġvik is due to the difference in location relative to the flow.
+For Sodankylä in northern Finland (see location in Fig. 9a- d), we explore circulation types 12, 1, 4 and 5 (Fig. 9), which are distinct and well represent a variety of large-scale flow patterns at this location.
+The different choice of flow patterns compared to those for Utqiaġvik is due to the difference in location relative to the flow.
 The ordering of circulation types in Fig. 9 is arranged according to the location of the Atlantic low, shifting from west to east.
-During the four circulation types, percentages of radiatively cloudy and clear cases are 65-82% and 11-27%, respectively.
+During the four circulation types, percentages of radiatively cloudy and clear cases are 65 %-82 % and 11 %-27 %, respectively.

-Variability in the observed temperature and specific humidity profile shapes in Sodankylä is mostly seen below the altitude of 500 m, thus in a 1000 m shallower layer compared to Utqiaġvik; this is evident also when all the 12 circulation types are compared (not shown) Differences in temperature profiles between the cloudy and clear cases are also smaller than in Utqiaġvik, although the absolute differences in specific humidity profiles between the cloudy the clear cases, suggesting that cloudy and clear conditions in Sodankylä are associated with different properties of air masses, similar to Utqiaġvik.
-Strong, positive temperature gradients are only seen in clear conditions, whereas positive specific humidity gradients are found in both clear and cloudy conditions (Supplemental Fig. S5).
-Generally, variability in wintertime temperature profiles is largely related to the circulation; whether Sodankylä is under influence of Eurasian high pressure conditions, with weak flow (circulation types 12 and 1), or low pressure conditions, with an air flow from the Northern North Atlantic and southern latitudes (circulation types 4 and 5).
-High pressure conditions are linked to colder and drier vertical profiles, in particular in the lowest 500 m, whereas low pressure conditions erode most of the surface-based temperature and specific humidity inversions.
+Variability in the observed temperature and specific humidity profile shapes in Sodankylä is mostly seen below the altitude of 500 m, thus in a 1000 m shallower layer compared to Utqiaġvik; this is evident also when all the 12 circulation types are compared (not shown).
+Differences in temperature profiles between the cloudy and clear cases are also smaller than in Utqiaġvik, although the absolute differences in specific humidity profiles between the cloudy and clear cases are larger in Sodankylä due to generally higher tem-